commercialhaskell/stack/doc/yaml_configuration.md

     flag-name: true
 ~~~

-If a specified flag is different than the one specified for a snapshot package,
+If a specified Cabal flag for a package included directly in a snapshot is
+different to the Cabal flag specified for that package in the snapshot, then the
-then the snapshot package will automatically be promoted to be an extra-dep.
+package will automatically be promoted to be an extra-dep.

+In order to set a Cabal flag for a GHC boot package, the package must be
+specified as an extra-dep.

 ### drop-packages